 Most tutorials explaining how to build epoxy river tables are confusing.

-Often times, they are DIY experiments which lack unreliable advice and detailed instructions.
+Often times, they are DIY experiments without detailed instructions.

-In this article, I share a system of reliable and proven techniques to build epoxy tables – even for those with little experience..
+In this article, I reliable and proven techniques to build epoxy tables for beginners.

 In fact, I built this epoxy resin table for one of my clients.